genepattern/RandomForest/docs/tutorial.md

 # Random Forest Classifier (Non-GPU)

 **Description**: The following is a GenePattern module written in Python 3.
-It performs [random forest classification](https://github.com/genepattern/RandomForestClassifier/blob/main/docs/randomforest.md) via LOOCV ([leave-one-out cross validation](https://towardsdatascience.com/cross-validation-explained-evaluating-estimator-performance-e51e5430ff85)) on feature and target data files and outputs prediction results.
+It performs [random forest classification](https://github.com/genepattern/RandomForestClassifier/blob/main/docs/randomforest.md) by either <ins>cross-validation</ins> (takes one dataset as input, done through LOOCV, [leave-one-out cross validation](https://github.com/genepattern/RandomForestClassifier/blob/main/docs/randomforest.md#leave-one-out-cross-validation)) or <ins>test-train predidction</ins> (takes two datasets, test and train).
+Each dataset consists of two file inputs, one for feature data (.gct), and one for target data (.cls).
 It uses Scikit-learn's RandomForestClassifier (v1.2).
 Also includes several optional parameters for specifying the classification algorithm process.
 This module/repo serves as a foundation for implementing the cuML-based GPU Random Forest Classifier.

 **Author**: Omar Halawa, GenePattern Team @ Mesirov Lab - UCSD